matthew-j-roche/MONOPPOLY/notes/outline.md

     - draws a "Community Chest" card or favorable "Chance" card If the user rates the game anything lower than 5/5 stars, rather than record the rating “MONOPPOLY™ AI Arms Race™” will ask the user "Are you sure?"
 If the user selects the "Yes.
 I'm sure." option “MONOPPOLY™ AI Arms Race™” will follow up with a message that states "We can tell this wasn't the right time to request your rating.
 We'll check back later!"

+#The inner workings of the Has-bro corporate HQ

+coming soon